kevinlin/ai-sdlc-playbook/docs/prompt-library/product/prompt-data-model-generation.md

 ANALYSIS PHASE:

-Read, analyse and understand the following product and technical requirements:
+Read, analyze and understand the following product and technical requirements:

 [PASTE THE REQUIREMENTS DESCRIPTION HERE]